 MY BODY IS LITERALLY A WEAPON: You've attached a weapon onto your body in place of one of your hands or feet.
-The weapon gets a +2 bonus, but you receive penalties on actions that the Director believes would be aided by having the hand or foot instead.
-It takes a major action to remove the weapon from your stub, and a major action to mount a new weapon or artificial limb.
+The weapon gets a +2 bonus It takes a major action to remove the weapon from your stub, and a major action to mount a new weapon or artificial limb.
+(Blooper: Replaced Limb)